-The Northern Territory has the highest imprisonment rate in Australia, at 874.5 prisoners per 100,000 adults.
-This is significantly higher than all other states and territories.
-At 325.8 prisoners per 100,000 adults, the imprisonment rate in Western Australia is also substantially higher than the national average.
+The Northern Territory has the highest imprisonment rate in Australia, at 970.6 prisoners per 100,000 adults.
+This is substantially higher than all other states and territories.
+At 325.7 prisoners per 100,000 adults, the imprisonment rate in Western Australia is also considerably higher than the national average.

 Hover over a bar in the graph to display the imprisonment rate and the number imprisoned for each state and territory.
 The vertical line shows the national rate.